Drinking water quality in the United States: Lead

 Lead typically gets into drinking water after the water leaves the treatment plant.
 The source of lead is most likely pipe or solder in older service connections or older plumbing inside homes, from which lead "leaks" into the water through corrosion.
 The symptoms of lead poisoning may include abdominal pain, constipation, headaches, ADHD (Attention Deficit Hyperactivity Disorder), irritability, memory problems, inability to have children, and tingling in the hands and feet.
 It causes almost 10% of intellectual disability of otherwise unknown cause and can result in behavioral problems.
 Some of the effects are permanent.
 In severe cases anemia, seizures, coma, or death may occur.

-EPA's Lead and Copper Rule (LCR), first published in 1991, defines an "action level" of 15 parts per billion (ppb) for lead, which is different than a maximum contaminant level.
-Under the LCR, if tests show that the level of lead in drinking water is in the area of 15 ppb or higher, it is advisable—especially if there are young children in the home—to replace old pipes, to filter water, or to use bottled water.
-EPA estimates that more than 40 million U.S. residents use water "that can contain lead in excess of 15 ppb".
+EPA's Lead and Copper Rule (LCR), first published in 1991, defined an "action level" of 15 parts per billion (ppb) for lead, which is different than a maximum contaminant level.
+Under the 1991 LCR, if tests showed that the level of lead in drinking water was in the area of 15 ppb or higher, it was advisable—especially if there are young children in the home—to replace old pipes, to filter water, or to use bottled water.
+EPA estimated that more than 40 million U.S. residents use water "that can contain lead in excess of 15 ppb".
+EPA tightened the lead standard in 2024 (see below).

 A typical utility action is to adjust the chemistry of the drinking water with anti-corrosive additives, but replacement of customer pipes is also an option.
 Most communities have avoided customer pipe replacement due to the high cost.
 Some water systems have undertaken programs to remove all lead service lines, especially after the publicity surrounding the Flint, Michigan water crisis in 2016.
 In 2018, NPR reported that about 180 towns were operating removal programs using financing from federal, state, or local taxpayers, other water customers, and charitable donations to provide grants or loans to property owners to cover the cost of removal.
 This includes systems in Boston (Massachusetts Water Resources Authority), Cincinnati (Greater Cincinnati Water Works), Gary (Indiana American Water), Detroit (Detroit Water and Sewerage Department), and Lansing.
 Madison, Wisconsin removed all of its lead service pipes over an 11-year period, starting in 2001.

 In Washington, DC a pipe replacement program began in 2004 to replace lead service connections to about 35,000 homes.
 The effectiveness of the program was questioned in 2008 by DC Water, the city's utility.
 In 2016, more than 5,000 drinking water systems were found to be in violation of the lead and copper rule.